Senior Director of Public Relations and Operations

 Bio: Paradis is a fourth-generation University of Maine employee and has worked at the university since 2009, when she began working at Printing and Mailing Services as a typesetter.
 She joined the Division of Marketing and Communications in July 2012.
 An Old Town native, she graduated from UMaine in 2009 with a bachelor’s degree in new media.

-Role: Christopher Smith is the Senior Manager of Web Development and Social Media, and is responsible for UMaine’s overall Web presence.
-He assists departments with branding UMaine’s websites through its WordPress content management system.
-He also is the go-to person for best practices when it comes to employing social media.
+Role: Mike Kirby, the Manager of Web Development, is responsible for UMaine’s overall Web presence and marketing strategy.
+He assists with branding UMaine’s websites through its WordPress content management system, and is passionate about the potential for a robust Internet presence.

-Bio: Doane has worked at UMaine as a student employee since 2010, and in a professional capacity at the Division of Marketing and Communications since February 2012.
-A native of Maine, she graduated from UMaine in 2010 with a bachelor’s degree in new media.
+Bio: McCann has worked at UMaine as a student employee since 2010, and in a professional capacity at the Division of Marketing and Communications since February 2012.
+A Milford native, she graduated from UMaine in 2010 with a bachelor’s degree in new media.

 Director of Marketing Communications